 Originally published: May 12, 2022, at 11:08 a.m.
 PT

 By Rebecca Kuhn

 The Y is on an anti-racist journey, assessing its role in larger systems informed by institutional and structural racism in their foundations, practices, and policies.
 The Y’s process of re-examining these foundations and of un-learning prompts us to look inward at our own practices and structures.
 Through our equity statement, we aim to center those most impacted by systems of oppression and inequality.

 May is Asian American, Native Hawaiian, and Pacific Islander Heritage Month, a term that is intended to honor, but instead serves to harm so many of the communities it aims to celebrate and recognize.
 We must begin to disaggregate data to refine our definitions of what these terms mean, and the impacts they have, by centering those most impacted by racism and its intersections.

-These violent histories continue to impact our Native Hawaiian and Pacific Islander communities today, who experience disproportionate rates of chronic disease, infant mortality and poverty.
-King County is home to the eight largest population of Native Hawaiians and Pacific Islanders in the United States.
+These violent histories continue to impact our Native Hawaiian and Pacific Islander communities today, who experience disproportionate rates of chronic disease, infant mortality, and poverty.
+King County is home to the eighth largest population of Native Hawaiians and Pacific Islanders in the United States.
 Decisions made by systems of government and community, made on poor data, can have adverse effects on communities.

 - How Native Hawaiians and Pacific Islanders are Fighting to be Seen during the Pandemic (The Huffington Post)

 - The Case for Requiring Disaggregation of Asian American and Pacific Islander Data (California Law Review)

 - Why it’s time to retire the term ‘Asian Pacific Islander’ (The Seattle Times)